cetz-package/cetz/src/draw/grouping.typ

 /// })
 /// ```
 ///
-/// You can calculate intersections with hidden elements by using @@hide().
+/// You can calculate intersections with hidden elements by using [hide](./hide).
 ///
 /// - name (str): Name to prepend to the generated anchors.
 (Not to be confused with other `name` arguments that allow the use of anchor coordinates.)
 /// - ..elements (elements,str): Elements and/or element names to calculate intersections with.
-///   Elements referred to by name are (unlike elements passed) not drawn by the intersections function!
+Elements referred to by name are (unlike elements passed) not drawn by the intersections function!
 /// - samples (int): Number of samples to use for non-linear path segments.
 A higher sample count can give more precise results but worse performance.
 #let intersections(name, ..elements, samples: 10) = {
   samples = calc.clamp(samples, 2, 2500)